Interstate 42 (North Carolina): James City freeway

 In James City, a 5.1 mi segment of the US 70 improvement project will upgrade the existing highway to freeway standards by elevating it over existing surface streets as a six-lane, median divided freeway, improving the frontage roads, removing 49 businesses and 17 homes, converting the five intersections along this segment to interchanges with all but one of them being dogbones (the other will be a parclo), and eliminating a railroad crossing just south of exit 417.
 The project, which is projected to cost $66 million, will connect to the existing US 70 freeway in New Bern.
 Construction was scheduled to begin in early 2020 and be complete in early 2024.
 However, the design-build project did not start until January 2021 and its completion was delayed by a year to the end of 2024.
-Construction on the project finally began in Spring 2022 and as of February 2023, the project is about 1/3 completed.
-However, its completion has been delayed again, this time to middle of 2025.
+Construction on the project finally began in spring 2022 and as of February 2023, the project is about 1/3 completed.
+However, its completion was delayed again, this time to the middle of 2025.
+It is now expected to be completed in late-2027.

 James City to Havelock

 Between James City and Havelock, a 6.4 mi section of US 70 will be converted to interstate standards.
 The final cost of the project is estimated to be $275.161 million with $147 million coming from a federal grant the state received in 2018.
 This segment will be a four-lane, median divided freeway accessible via ramps at three interchanges.
 With the release of the 2020 draft STIP, it was revealed that NCDOT was attempting to start construction in 2020, but this was delayed several times due to design and funding issues before a $242.35 million design-build contract for construction was finally awarded to Balfour Beatty in February 2023.
-Right-of-way acquisition will begin in Fall 2023 with construction beginning in Spring 2024.
-Completion is set for Summer 2028.
+Right-of-way acquisition will begin in fall 2023 with construction beginning in spring 2024.
+Completion is set for summer 2028.